This article was updated on 2/5/2021

 Burnout is quite common in today’s workplace.
 Two-thirds of full-time workers report experiencing burnout on the job, and it’s a phenomenon that impacts employees across all industries and roles – not just people in senior positions or traditionally high-stress jobs.

-However, there’s hope: as a manager, there are a number of ways you can mitigate the impact of burnout on your team.
+However, there’s hope: as a manager, there are several ways you can mitigate the impact of burnout on your team.

 How do you identify team burnout?